Get

 DIY Tear Stain Daily Cleansers: Step-by-Step Guides

-Before attempting to remove tear stains, it is important that any underlying medical reasons are ruled out.
+Before attempting to remove tear stains, any underlying medical reasons must be ruled out.
 Tears should drain into the nose via a duct in the bottom eyelid known as the nasolacrimal duct.
 In some breeds, particularly those with large eyes and short noses, tears are prone to polling and then overflowing rather than draining as they should.
 If your dog didn’t have tear stains but suddenly does, it is worth booking an appointment with your veterinarian.
-Eye infections, damage to the cornea (the front of the eye), glaucoma and other eye conditions can lead to an increased production of tears and therefore an increase in overflow.
+Eye infections, damage to the cornea (the front of the eye), glaucoma, and other eye conditions can lead to increased production of tears and therefore an increase in overflow.

-It’s essential that any DIY solution you make does not get into your dog’s eyes.
+Any DIY solution you make mustn’t get into your dog’s eyes.
 Any solution should only be applied under the eyes.
 Also, take note that you may need to cleanse the stained area daily for a while before you see any significant results.

 owner cleaning her dogs face